ovh/docs/pages/platform/public-cloud/vrack-public-cloud/guide.en-us.md

 ![Horizon detach interface](images/horizon5.png){.thumbnail}

-Select the interface you want to remove and validate:
+Select the interface you want to remove and confirm:

 ![Horizon detach interface](images/horizon6.png){.thumbnail}

-##### **Managing network interfaces from OpenStack API**
+##### **Managing network interfaces from the OpenStack API**

 To use the OpenStack APIs, if you have not already done so, consider preparing your working environment as indicated in the [first part of this guide](./#api-openstack).

-In order to integrate an existing instance into the vRack, you will need to do this.
+The following steps are necessary to integrate an existing instance into the vRack.

 ###### Retrieving the required information